ErikVerheul/OneBacklog/README.md

 Finally see this https://www.youtube.com/watch?v=LAvM4_JY0Ic video about the real role the product owner has.

 ## Demo
 The MVP is online.
-Try https://onebacklog.net , signin as demo user and give me your feedback by registering your most wanted features and defects to fix in the application itself.
+Try https://onebacklog.net, signin as demo user and give me your feedback by registering your most wanted features and found defects in the application itself.

 ## Build Setup